 Windows 7 Home Basic Edition is one of the Microsoft Top class Windows Edition which is for all home and light users.
 The First-Ever Version for all the common people who have no experience.
 Simple neat and clean UI with a bunch of necessary items.
 Get the Standalone Edition of Windows 7 Home Basic ISO for free which is compatible with 32 Bit as well 64 Systems architectures.
 Experience the new and fresh design of Windows 7 which is super fast and lightweight in size.

-Overview of Win 7 Home Basic ISO Edition:
+Overview of Windows 7 Home Basic ISO Edition

 Features Of Windows 7 Home Basic